 What is ‘green’ building?
-Well, green building principles have many ‘shades’.
+Green building principles have many ‘shades’.
 Those ‘shades’ can include: clients who strive to be ‘off-the-grid’ to those who want to incorporate energy efficient appliances into their existing homes and any combination in between.
 Here at Hayward & Company we are here to assist you with incorporating as many green building principles into your new construction project as you desire.

 What does ‘green’ mean to us?